 What Is the Judgment Collection Process?
 Finding a Debtor’s Assets

 A New Jersey commercial collection attorney may be able to help you locate and seize assets entitled to you after a court decision.
 Attempting to collect on a claims judgment is a relatively simple matter if the property is known and easy to locate.
-However, when hidden assets exist, the collections process becomes more complicated.
+However, when hidden assets exist, the judgment collections process becomes more complicated.

 Judgment Debtor’s Statement

 Many states require the debtor to list all his or her assets on a document known as a Statement of Assets after losing a collections judgment.
 The purpose of this list is to make the judgment creditor’s attempt to collect due assets simpler.
 The state usually requires the debtor to send this list to the creditor within a certain amount of time of the judgment.
 This is unless the debtor pays his or her debt or begins the appeals process.
 It is not uncommon for a debtor to refuse to fill out the statement or to issue an incomplete statement.
 Such a lack of cooperation can result in the court holding the debtor in contempt or even arrest.
 A New Jersey commercial collection attorney may be able to assist in the process of asking the court to hold the debtor in contempt.

 Judgment Debtor’s Examination

 In cases where there is no Statement of Assets, whether because the court does not require one or because the debtor failed to do so, creditors may ask the court to require the debtor to appear in court for questioning.
 This process is sometimes known as a judgment debtor’s examination or an Order for Examination.
 This court order is mandatory, and the debtor is required to personally appear in court to provide the information under penalty of arrest.